- Practice Areas

 Maintenance payments are designed to ensure that one spouse does not face significant financial difficulties after a divorce.
 Your attorney can work with you to draft a preliminary proposal for your spouse, and, if you can agree on the terms of payments, in most cases the courts will accept them.
 However, if your spouse is adamant about not paying alimony, our Spokane divorce lawyers can help you fight hard to get the money you need to remain financially stable.

 Payers of spousal support have been able to take a tax deduction for their payments for over 75 years.
 However, as of January 1, 2019, that is no longer the case for any divorce or separation documents put into effect beginning on that date.
 Under the new Tax Cuts and Job Act (TCJA), payor spouses will owe taxes on spousal support.
 As a result, the recipient spouse will no longer have to include the payments as taxable income.
 For orders made in cases that began before December 31, 2018, payers will still have the ability to take a tax deduction, whereas the recipients must report the payments as taxable income.

 Only time will tell how the new tax rules will impact divorces, as without a tax incentive, spouses who are likely to owe spousal support/maintenance may be adamant in battling over the payment amount.
 The change in the law may also affect how child support is calculated.

 If you are involved in a spousal support/maintenance dispute, contact the Spokane alimony attorneys at Twyford Law Office for a free consultation.
-Call (509) 327-0777 or fill out our contact form online.
+Call (509) 327-0777 or fill out our online contact form.